Notorious (2009 film): Development

 Antoine Fuqua was originally set to direct before director George Tillman Jr. signed on to direct the project.
 The film was distributed by Fox Searchlight Pictures.
-Producers on Notorious include Sean Combs, Voletta Wallace and Biggie's former managers Wayne Barrow and Mark Pitts.
+Producers on Notorious include Sean Combs (credited as an executive producer), Voletta Wallace, and Biggie's former managers Wayne Barrow and Mark Pitts.

 Casting

 In early October 2007, open casting calls for the role of The Notorious B.I.G. began.
 Actors, rappers and members of the public all participated.
 Rapper Beanie Sigel auditioned for the role but was not picked.
 Nissim Black (then known as D. Black) was also under consideration.
 Eventually it was announced that Jamal Woolard was cast as Biggie (he would also play Biggie in the Tupac biopic All Eyez on Me).

 Other cast members include Angela Bassett as Voletta Wallace, Derek Luke as Sean Combs, Antonique Smith as Faith Evans, Naturi Naughton (formerly of 3LW) as Lil' Kim, Dennis L.A.
 White as D-Roc and Anthony Mackie as Tupac Shakur.
 The members of the hip-hop group True 2 Life Music held small roles.
 An unknown actor also portrays Craig Mack in a scene as well.